kevgo/run-that-app/README.md

 #### What if an app does not distribute binaries for my platform?

 Run-that-app can compile applications from source.
-If that doesn't work, it can skip non-essential applications like linters via the `--ignore-unavailable` switch.
+If that doesn't work, it can skip non-essential applications like linters via the `--optional` switch.

 #### What if I compile an app myself?